…and that’s excluding real world challenges, as this post is about blogging ones. These pictures were inspired by Nancy Merrill’s challenge: Textures.

 Another collective – Patti, Leya, Amy and Tina – run a Weekly Photo Challenge.
 There isn’t a single host blog – you’ll need to follow each one to get their week’s prompt.
 Their photography often astounds me.
 Tina is hosting this week’s challenge – Precious Pets.

 Finally, a one of a kind challenge: Becky’s Are You Square.
-This runs daily during designated months of the year.
-The next month is January 2020 making a great way to plan to kick off the new year – the topic will be announced towards the end of this year.
+This runs daily during designated months of the year, the next being October 2019, which will use the tag lines&squares.
 The main picture has to be square and by sod’s law, you’ll discover that most of the pictures that pop into mind for the month’s subject are very tricky to crop square (only teasing Becky!).
 Becky writes ingenious round up posts that help link participants together.

 Looking down Cee’s list, I can see several tempting challenges on subjects including trees, sculpture, the changing seasons, neon and Six Word Saturday where we are encouraged to be succinct.
 I’ve never taken part in that one, (for obvious reasons) but it did inspire me to write two or three six line stories.